SrimanPotluri/Movies/README.md

 Scope for Improvements:

 Make search universal that works on Actors names and movie alternate names.
 Make UI more user friendly and dynamic.
 Pull movie images from opensource database.
 Move the DB connection string to AppSettings.json, we can have different ones for each environment.
+Configure Https and secure the API's using JWT.